 - Building on the success of the #NeverMoreNeeded campaign so far to ensure we capture the story of the sector through the coronavirus campaign and engage in debate about issues arising

-- Working with partners to complete delivery of Connecting Scotland
+- Working with partners to deliver new phases of Connecting Scotland

 - Working with our members and the wider sector to further develop our suggestions for future sustainable funding arrangements and to ensure the sector’s voice is heard in discussions about rebuilding after coronavirus